Itsmmdoha/snapget/README.md

-I don't have enough time to build this now, I make it someday!
-Below is the knowledge I've gathered so far,
+I don't have enough time to build this now, I'll make it someday!
+Below is the knowledge base I've gathered so far,

 # How does a download manager work?
 A download manager employs a method known as "multi-threading" to enhance the download process.
 In multi-threading, the download manager divides a file into smaller segments, often referred to as "**chunks**" Each of these chunks is then downloaded by a separate thread.
 To illustrate, consider a scenario where the file is 12 megabytes in size, and the download manager employs 4 threads.
 In this case, the first thread would download the initial 4 megabytes, the subsequent thread would retrieve the next 4 megabytes, and so forth.
 After all the chunks have been downloaded, the download manager assembles them into a single cohesive file, effectively completing the download.
 We'll talk more about it in technical terms later.